Feeling unsure how to help kids learn through play while school’s closed for Covid-19? We’ve got you covered!

 Language and/or concepts: board games, cards, or workbooks promote practical skills like language arts and math, and are great for increasing school readiness.

-Selecting a variety of travel toys across these four categories will maximize the fun and educational opportunities for your child, even during those boring moments of transportation or waiting.
-Read on to dive in to our 2019 guide of best travel toys, books, and games – and have a great trip!
+Selecting a variety of toys across these four categories will maximize the fun and educational opportunities for your child, even during those boring moments of transportation or waiting.
+Read on to dive in to our 2020 guide of best toys, books, and games (that also happen to be great for travel… when we get to travel again)!

 What about kids 12m-24m, you ask?
 There are tons of toys for them in this guide… they’re just labeled as 0+ or 6m+.
 But I’ve done the hard work and selected the ones that will most captivate your toddler – and be sure to check out the hand puppet / board book pairings as well!
 Click below.